keinlika/Digital-Input-Output-in-C-Language/README.md

-# Home Security System Project
+# Digital Input & Output in 'C'

 ## Project Objectives
 - Learn how to program the digital I/O ports using the C programming language.